What is an Abscess?

 An abscess is a condition that is very painful and it’s characterized by a collection of pus.
+Thus an animal abscess drainage procedure needs to be performed.
 Most of the time, abscesses are caused by a bacterial infection.
 They can be located on the skin or in an abdominal organ.

 Surface or skin abscesses will appear as a lump under the skin.
 Some abscesses can grow so big that can cause other symptoms than pain, such as high fever and lethargy.

 In veterinary medicine, skin abscesses are most commonly caused by a bite wound or scratches.

 They are primarily seen in unaltered dogs and cats in heat fighting for dominance over a mate.